 - For boosting your network, these are the best Wi-Fi extenders

 The first mode of potential differentiation actually taps into a trend simultaneously engulfing industry at the moment.
-Mobile device management, remote software, and flexible working has been a natural consequence of the rise of IoT and BYOD, but companies – especially SMEs – have often had to proceed into these territories with caution so far.
+Mobile device management (opens in new tab), remote software (opens in new tab), and flexible working has been a natural consequence of the rise of IoT (opens in new tab) and BYOD, but companies – especially SMEs – have often had to proceed into these territories with caution so far.

 Will employees be extracting the same performance from their own systems away from their desk?
 Will inter-connectivity be affected?